afunnydev/tinysociety/content/plans/2018-09-03-triangular-tiny-cabin-1-x-room-1-x-bathroom-x-sq-ft.md

 image: /img/triangular-tiny-house-ext.jpg
 date: '2018-09-03'
 listing:
-  title: Triangular Tiny House | Living The Triangular Lifestyle
+  title: Living The Triangular Lifestyle
   description: >-
     Not only does this tiny house look awesome thanks to its triangular design, it is also extremely comfortable, cozy and well organized.
 With its one